djs21905/nucapstone/README.md

 <br>
 -URLs are having trouble returning the time an article was posted.
 <br>
--add a message if the search doesnt return anything.<br>
+-add a message if the search doesnt return anything (redirect to default html?).<br>
+-look into parallel processing.<br>